-This Forklift Accident was Completely Preventable
+This Forklift Accident Was Preventable

 Layout, clutter and other factors created this accident

 You can see some of the mistakes happening in this video.
 Others aren’t so obvious.

 That said, he’s not racing, but that doesn’t matter.
 He’s carrying a wide load through a narrow space.
 He was either distracted or he went faster than he should have through a tight spot, or both.

 Why create a pinch point with stacks of drums?
 Poor housekeeping in a warehouse is dangerous.
 One of the best things you can do for safety in your warehouse is to make sure there is adequate — or more than adequate — aisle space.
 It should be clear, it should be clean, it should have space and it should be highly visible.
 It should never be close to this tight.
 If you need space, find it elsewhere.

 Read more: Key considerations for aisle widths

 That forklift was moving too fast for the situation, but it wasn’t pedal-to-the-metal-fast.
 Although the weight of a forklift can turn a slow impact into devastation, a properly loaded, undamaged rack with upright post protectors should not necessarily collapse when struck slowly.
 While you never want to smack an upright, exceeding rack capacities can make them much more susceptible to collapse, even to minor impacts.
 Always know your listed capacity, and stick to it.